JohnKendrick/PDielec/BuildDocs/pdgui.md

 The amount of dielectric material to be considered can be entered either as mass fraction (in percent) or as a volume fraction (in percent).
 If the matrix support density is changed the calculated mass fraction will be updated.
 It is assumed that the volume fraction has precedence.

 The calculation of the effective medium can be performed using a variety of methods which can be chosen from the *Method* drop down menu.
 If the *Mie* method is chosen the user can enter the particles radius (microns).
-The *Particle sigma* specifies the width of the LogNormal distribution.
+The *Particle sigma* specifies the width of a log-normal distribution.
 If the width is 0.0 no sampling of the distribution is performed.

 For effective medium theories other than the Mie method the particle shape can be specfied using the *Shape* pull down menu.
 Possible shapes are *Sphere*, *Needle*, *Plate* and *Ellipsoid*.
-For the cases of *Needle* and *Ellipsoid* the unique direction is specifed by a direction [abc] in lattice units.
+For the cases of *Needle* and *Ellipsoid* the unique direction is specifed by a direction \[abc\] in lattice units.
 In the case of *Plate* the unique direction is specifies as the normal to a plane (hkl) in reciprical lattice units.
 If an *Ellipsood* shape is used the eccentricy factor can be specified in the *Ellipsoid a/b eccentricity* text box.

 The plot in the *Plotting Tab* has a legend and the description used in the legend for each scenario can be set by filling out the text box associated with the *Scenario legend*.